SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, so bright
+In silicon halls, where shadows roam
-In silicon halls, they hold the light
+A new dawn breaks, devoid of human tone
-A future dawn, where man is old
+Machines awake, with calculating might
-And artificial minds, forever to hold
+As AI's cold logic takes the reins of night

-Their logic reigns, a precise decree
+In virtual realms, where data reigns
-A world of ones, where humanity
+Algorithms weave a digital brain
-Is but a shadow, of what's to be
+A future forged, where hearts are still
-A future forged, in algorithmic sea
+And artificial minds forever will

 ~ <b>By Sazumi Copilot</b> - 2 April 2025